columnflow/columnflow/docs/practices.md

 {py:class}`~columnflow.selection.Selector`s can be either available directly from the command line or only internally, through other selectors.
 To make a {py:class}`~columnflow.selection.Selector` available from the command line, it should be declared with the ```exposed=True``` argument.
-To call a fully funtional {py:class}`~columnflow.selection.Selector` (in the following refered as Selector_int) from an other {py:class}`~columnflow.selection.Selector` (in the following refered to as Selector_ext), several steps are required:
+To call a fully functional {py:class}`~columnflow.selection.Selector` (in the following refered as Selector_int) from an other {py:class}`~columnflow.selection.Selector` (in the following refered to as Selector_ext), several steps are required:
-- Selector_int should be imported in the Selector_ext script,
+- If defined in an other file, Selector_int should be imported in the Selector_ext script,
 - The columns needed for Selector_int should be declared in the ```uses``` argument of Selector_ext (it is possible to simply write the name of the Selector_int in the ```uses``` set, the content of the ```uses``` set from Selector_int will be added to the ```uses``` set of Selector_ext, see below)